Our products

 March 2, 2026Lalo González Rodríguez⏱ 13 min de lectura

-Three formats, three different products
+Three forms, three different products

-The salting process is not just a preservation method: it is a deep transformation of the fish's proteins.
+The salting process is not just a preservation method: it is a profound transformation of the fish's proteins.
 Salted cod has a texture, flavor, and culinary behavior that fresh cod cannot replicate.
 And vice versa: some preparations only work with fresh cod.

 Fresh cod: what it is and when to use it